Investor guides

 Signal 1: Is the price-to-income ratio stretched?

 Price-to-income is the median sale price divided by median household income.
 Both are public: the Census Bureau's American Community Survey for income, and local sales records or a public price index for the price.
-The long-run "balanced" range NAHB and CoreLogic tracked for decades was about 3 to 4 — but the typical U.S. metro has since drifted above it, closer to 4 to 5 today, so the whole country reads a notch more stretched than its own history.
-When a single market pushes past 5, and well beyond its own past, prices have climbed faster than local paychecks can follow — the clearest single sign that value has run ahead of fundamentals.
+The long-run "balanced" range NAHB and CoreLogic tracked for decades was about 3 to 4.
+The typical U.S. metro has since drifted above it, closer to 4 to 5 today, so the whole country reads a notch more stretched than its own history.

 Two honest caveats keep this from being a blunt instrument.
-First, it is a ratio of medians — the median buyer is not the median household, since buyers skew higher-income and renters pull the income figure down, so the raw level reads a touch high everywhere.
+First, it is a ratio of medians.
+The median buyer is not the median household, since buyers skew higher-income and renters pull the income figure down, so the raw level reads a touch high everywhere.
 That is exactly why the trend matters more than the number.
-Second, for an investor there is a sharper cousin: price-to-rent.
-Dividing price by annual market rent compares the same asset on both sides — no median mismatch — and a yield that compresses below your cost of financing is overvaluation you can feel in the cash flow.
-Read both; they answer the same question from two angles.

 Gross rental yield against the cost of financing.
-The further a market falls below the mortgage-rate line, the more of the price the rent cannot justify — Pittsburgh sits close, the stretched metros gape below.
+The further a market falls below the mortgage-rate line, the more of the price the rent cannot justify: Pittsburgh sits close, the stretched metros gape below.
 Snapshot; yields lag the rate.

 Price-to-income climbing out of its historical 3–4 band and into overvalued territory.
 The bands are the rule of thumb; the trend within a single market is the read.

 The pitfall is treating one national number as gospel.
-Expensive coastal metros carry structurally higher ratios because land is scarce and incomes are high, and they can sit above 5 — or above 8 — for years without crashing.
+Expensive coastal metros carry structurally higher ratios because land is scarce and incomes are high, and they can sit above 5, or above 8, for years without crashing.
 A market at 8x its income is not news; that is the coastal premium.
 A market that climbed from its own 3.5 to 5 in three years is the news.
 So read price-to-income against the market's own five-to-ten-year trend, not against Topeka: the move off the market's own baseline is the signal, the raw level is not.

 Every U.S. metro's price-to-income ratio (current sale price ÷ latest income).
 The 3–4 band was the decades-long norm; the typical metro has since drifted above it, and the truly stretched markets run out into the right tail.
 A snapshot, not a live figure.